Brands: Fluad® Quad, Afluria® Quad, Influvac® Tetra, Afluria® Quad Junior

 †The seasonal influenza vaccine is strongly recommended for women who will be pregnant or are pregnant during the influenza season.
 In 2009 pregnant and post-partum women in Australian and New Zealand were seven times more likely to be admitted to intensive care with 2009 H1N1 influenza than non-pregnant women of child bearing age.
 This risk increased to 20 times more likely from 20 weeks gestation.
 Studies have demonstrated that when the influenza vaccine is given to a woman in the late stages of pregnancy the incidence of laboratory confirmed influenza is reduced during the first 6 months of life and hospital admissions for laboratory confirmed influenza are significantly reduced.

 - Influenza vaccine can be administered to women planning pregnancy and pregnant women in any trimester.
-Traditionally, the influenza vaccine was offered in the second or third trimester to avoid coincidental association with spontaneous miscarriage or congenital abnormalities.

 - Women who are breast feeding can safely have the influenza vaccine.
 No adverse consequences for a breast feeding infant have been observed following vaccination of lactating women.

 - The ideal time to immunise a person having chemotherapy or radiation therapy is prior to onset of treatment.
 When this is not possible for the current season, influenza vaccination is recommended for children and adults undergoing cancer chemotherapy as soon as the vaccine becomes available.
 Following cessation of treatment normal immune responses return after about 30 days.